tclahr/uac/README.md

   -u, --run-as-non-root
                     Disable root user check.
                     Note that data collection may be limited.
+      --temp-dir PATH
-      --temp-dir    Write all temporary data to this directory.
+                    Write all temporary data to this directory.

 Filter Arguments:
       --date-range-start YYYY-MM-DD